SwayStar123/rust-ml/backlog.md

 (Sway)
 Some of the Sway code is Rust waiting to be translated to Sway

 (Britttany)
- believes there's issues in the middle of matrix.rs isn't able to continue easily without a worklog
+* believes there's issues in the middle of matrix.rs
+* isn't able to continue easily without a worklog
+* needs to read up on Rust